 While Rurouni Kenshin: The Beginning also shows a bit of politics, the need for a new order, and the sacrifices it entails, it delved more into personal emotions and the philosophy of killing.
-The feelings of guilt and the desire for vengeance take over but are thoroughly repudiated because of humanity’s capacity to fall in love and focus on the good things, instead of the bad.
+The feelings of guilt and the desire for vengeance take over but are thoroughly repudiated because of humanity’s capacity to fall in love and focus on the good things instead of the bad.

-Like Romeo and Juliet, the love of Kenshin and Tomoe is pure but was conceived at the wrong timing.
+Like Romeo and Juliet, the love of Kenshin and Tomoe is pure but was conceived at the wrong time.
 They weren’t meant to be together.
 Nevertheless, Tomoe played a huge part in Kenshin’s vow never to kill again.